caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/matter_thread_light.rst

       docker run -it --rm --net=host --privileged matter/chip-device-ctrl:latest /bin/bash

 #.
 In the container, make sure the Bluetooth service is running.
-If it is not, see :ref:`Docker Container HCI Issues`.
+If it is not, see :ref:`Container HCI Issues`.

    ::